Skip to main content

 • Binary format reverse engineering: SFF v2 files use multiple compression schemes (RLE5, RLE8, LZ5).
 I implemented decompressors from scratch based on format documentation and empirical testing against real content.

 The input system uses a 60-frame ring buffer that captures the complete recent history needed for command recognition.
-Fighting game inputs like “quarter-circle forward + punch” require detecting specific sequences within timing windows—the buffer approach lets me pattern-match against recent input history efficiently.
+Fighting game inputs like “quarter-circle forward + punch” require detecting specific sequences within timing windows.
+The buffer approach lets me pattern-match against recent input history efficiently.

 Outcomes